 Mackerel has long been a common source of food, even when phrases like “holy cow,” “holy smokes,” and the like were first becoming popularized.
 But before “holy mackerel” would enter the English lexicon, the fish actually become part of another popular phrase.
 It was a widely-known fact that mackerel spoiled very quickly, and “stink like a mackerel” would becoming a common simile.
 According to The Cambridge Economic History of Europe, “There are more references to stinking mackerel in English literature than to any other fish!”

 There is no denying that the name mackerel itself is pretty fun to say.
 The word comes from the Old French maquerel, which means pimp or procurer.
-We’re not 100% where the connection came from, but it seems to stem from an old belief regarding this particular fish species.
+We’re not 100% sure where the connection came from, but it seems to stem from an old belief regarding this particular fish species.
 At one time it was thought that the mackerel was integral to the mating rituals of other fish (specifically herrings).
 This didn’t pan out all that well scientifically, but by the time we figured that out the name seemed to have stuck.

 Related post: Why Do People Say “For Pete’s Sake”?